Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In the video above, John from the Test Prep Insight team provides a head-to-head look at the language learning courses from Pimsleur and Babbel.
 Feel free to simply keep reading for a more detailed analysis.

-From a very high-level, the Pimsleur lessons are rooted in conversational practice.
+From a very high-level, the Pimsleur method is rooted in conversational practice.
 To start each lesson, you complete a 30-minute audio exercise, where a moderator speaking in English walks you through a native conversation step-by-step.

 You’ll listen to a few sentences in your target language, the moderator will stop to explain the situation to you, and then he’ll ask you questions and have you engage in the conversation.

-So essentially, you can think of this exercise as a guided conversation – that’s really at the heart of the Pimsleur lessons.
+So essentially, you can think of this exercise as a guided conversation – that’s really at the heart of the program.

 Then as you move up levels, the English moderator starts to phase out more and more as you become more familiar with the target language.

-Then following each audio lesson, you review what you just learned through a variety of drills and exercises.
+Then following each audio lesson, you review what you just learned through a variety of exercises.
 These assignments include reading drills, digital flashcards, matching exercises, and speed games.

 Strengths Of The Pimsleur Language Programs

-Now that you know what the Pimsleur lessons are like in terms of structure and format, let’s get into the major strengths that our team took away after testing the program.
+Now that you know what the Pimsleur program is like in terms of structure and format, let’s get into the major strengths that our team took away after testing the program.

 The Pimsleur Method